 On Monday, May 7th, article 19 was passed unanimously at Sharon Town Meeting.
 Article 19 authorizes the board of selectmen to begin the process of exploring energy aggregation for Sharon.
 Energy aggregation is one way to purchase clean, renewable energy rather than harmful fossil fuels to power our homes, schools, and businesses.
 It creates a more robust green economy for New England and a brighter future for generations to come — all at a competitive pricing structure.

-Community Choice Aggregation (CCA) in Sharon
+Green Municipal Aggregation (GMA) in Sharon

-Community Choice Aggregation would allow Sharon to chose where its energy comes from.
+Green Municipal Aggregation would allow Sharon to chose where its energy comes from.
 Instead of a massive organization like Eversource dictating how we power our homes, we would have input into what comes into our power lines.

-CCA allows a community to seamlessly switch to cleaner sources of electricity for everyone who is on basic service, including residents and small businesses, and help move us towards a renewable energy future.
+GMA allows a community to seamlessly switch to cleaner sources of electricity for everyone who is on basic service, including residents and small businesses, and help move us towards a renewable energy future.
 When we bring renewables into the grid, we help prevent pipeline projects.

 This is a process, enabled by a 1997 state law, that allows towns and cities to choose electricity that is generated in a way that aligns with their community’s values.

-What Is Community Choice Aggregation?
+What Is Green Municipal Aggregation a.k.a.
+Community Choice Aggregation?

-CCA Allows Us to Choose Where Our Electricity Comes From
+GMA Allows Us to Choose Where Our Electricity Comes From

-CCA Changes Would Be Seamless for Electricity Customers
+GMA Changes Would Be Seamless for Electricity Customers

 The electrical supplier would change, but distribution (power lines, etc.) and billing would still be through Sharon’s current utility (Eversource/National Grid), making the transition easy for Sharon’s electricity customers.